michmech/plausibility/README.md

 The source code for this example can be found in the `example3` directory.
 It builds on the code from example 2.

-In example 2 we eliminated implausible kind-quality combinations when the kind and the quality sit together in the same noun phrase, such as *this warm fish is...*.
+In example 2 we eliminated implausible kind-quality combinations when the kind and the quality sat together in the same noun phrase, such as *this warm fish*.
 Now let's do the same for kind-quality combinations that occur in predication, such as *this fish is warm*.
 We want sentences like this to be labelled as implausible because the kind *fish* is incompatible with the quality *warm*.

-Simultanesously, let's label as implausible sentences such as *this fresh fish is fresh* where the same quality appears on both sides of the equation: inside the noun phrase (the "left-hand side") and in the predicate (the "right-hand side").
+Simultaneously, let's label as implausible sentences such as *this fresh fish is fresh* where the same quality appears on both sides of the equation: inside the noun phrase (the "left-hand side") and in the predicate (the "right-hand side").
 We want to disqualify not only those sentences where the two qualities are exactly the same, but also sentences where the two qualities are different but modify the same property, for example *this warm pizza is cold*.

 Whatever we do, we must not forget to also account for the fact that the noun phrase on the left-hand side may be modified by nothing at all, as in *this fish is fresh*.
 For that, we will add one more value, `NoProp`, to the `Prop` parameter.